boomlich/boomlich.github.io/_posts/2022-07-11-personal-website.md

 tldr: true
 tldr_desc: "Personal webpage for displaying my projects"
-tldr_lang: "Javascript, liquid, html, scss"
+tldr_lang: "Javascript, Liquid, html, scss"
 tldr_tools: "VScode, jekyll"

 ---
 The current website you are on.
-It was created display and present my projects.
+It was created to display and present my projects.

-This website was built using `jekyll` static site generator and hosted on github pages.
-The benefit of choosing jekyll is that it is closely integreted with github pages, which offers free website hosting.
-Another benefit with jekyll is that it allows me to create static website that are fast to load and easy to maintain and update.
+This website was built using `Jekyll` static site generator and hosted on GitHub pages.
+The benefit of choosing Jekyll is that it is closely integrated with Github pages, which offer free website hosting.
+Additionally, Jekyll allows me to create a static website that is fast to load and easy to maintain and update.

-To add a new project, I only have to make a new markdown file and `jekyll` generates a new static HTML document for that post with all the layout and style as specified by the theme.
+To add a new project, I only have to make a new markdown file, and `Jekyll` generates a new static HTML document for that post with all the layout and style as specified by the theme.

-### Running the project display with javascript
+### Displaying my projects with javascript

-For displaying the project cards, custom javascript logic was written.
-This includes the tag-filtering, allowing the user to only display the projects with the desired tag.
+For displaying the project cards and make them interactive, I used javascript.
+This includes the tag-filtering, allowing the user to display only the projects with the desired tag.
 Also, the video playback when the mouse hovers over a tile was custom javascript.

 ### Building an resume with json

-Another perk of using `jekyll`, is that is handels `json` files with ease.
-Through its `liquid templating language` I was able to easely turn data into a complete resume.
+Another perk of using `Jekyll` is that it works well with `JSON` files.
+Through its `liquid templating language` I was able to turn data into a complete resume.

-Here is an example of one of the json for one an entry in my resume:
+Here is an example of the JSON data for one an entry in my resume:
 ``` json
 {
     "start":"Aug 2022",